 Updated semi-annually.
 Database of over 500,000 organic, inorganic, and organometallic compounds and natural products, with structures, chemical, spectral, and physical data, and selected literature references.

-Reaxys contains most of the numeric data and compound identification of inorganic and metal-organic substances from the Gmelin Handbook through 1976, and excerpted from selected more recent journals since that date.
+Reaxys contains most of the numeric data and compound identification of inorganic and metal-organic substances from the Gmelin Handbook through 1976, plus data excerpted from selected journals since that date.

 Database of millions of organic, inorganic and organometallic compounds and millions of organic reactions drawn from the chemical literature, searchable by structure, substructure, reaction scheme, identification information and property data values.

 Extensive compilation of critically evaluated information on inorganics and organometallics, compiled from the literature.
 By the mid-1980s over 400,000 compounds were treated in more than 400 volumes.
-Grouped by atomic symbol, the volumes are divided into the Main Series and Supplements.
-Most volumes are in German; after 1982 the volumes are in English.
-Some elements have their own index volumes, and there is a series of cumulative formula indexes covering all volumes through 1987.
-Most of the numeric data (but not the text) from Gmelin volumes through 1976 are available in Reaxys.
+Grouped by principal element, the volumes are divided into the Main Series and Supplements.
+Volumes up to 1982 are in German.
+Some element sets have their own index volumes, and there is a series of cumulative formula indexes covering all volumes through 1987.
+Most of the numeric data (but not the text) from Gmelin volumes through 1976 are included in Reaxys substance records.

 Entries for 2,000 common industrial chemicals, in alphabetical order, showing synonyms, molecular weight, formula and structure, CAS registry number, occurence, uses and applications, physical properties, preparation methods, reactions, and health analysis.